 In traditional workplace changes management frameworks, Real Estate are in control of layouts and delivery – and because people don’t have to change the way they work, Real Estate has the power to deliver a successful outcome.
 The transition to agile working requires people to change not only culture but also the nature of work and the way they work and use space.
 Real Estate doesn’t have the power to change people’s behaviour (nor do other service areas like Human Resources, IT or Facilities Management).
-We need to harness real power from elsewhere in the organisation in order to maximise change effectiveness.
+We need to harness real power from elsewhere in the organisation in order to maximise change management effectiveness.

 A lot of upset is caused if people think “agile” is about things that it isn’t.
 There is no one definition, so that means you must be clear about whether “agile working” in your organisation encompasses where people work; when they work; and how they work.
 A space driven programme will certainly encompass where people work, but when and how they work might be completely out of scope.
 Not only can this lead to disappointment and confusion, it arguably isn’t something that will ultimately help business performance.
-So, we urge leaders to make sure the collective employee teams are clear about the future of work.
+So, we urge leaders to make sure the collective employee teams are clear about the future of work and the workplace vision.

 Make no mistake – people should be at the heart of any agile working programme.
 If they aren’t, there’s something very wrong.
 How can you deliver agile working and an agile culture without putting people first?
 The agile workplace is there to support the way people need to work to make the organisation successful.
 The “if we build it, they will come” approach is doomed.